StyEnvy/EnvyASADiscordBot/README.md

 Configurable Timezone: The timestamps in the embed use a configurable timezone, based on the PYTZ library, allowing you to set it as per your local time.

+Configurable Server Auto-restart: The bot will restart the server if it detects it has gone down during a heartbeat check.
+Detection is based on whether or not the process for the server is running or not.

 Server Control Commands: Admins can use commands to start, shut down (with a 5-minute warning), or restart the server directly from Discord.

 The bot's focus is to provide a straightforward and reliable way to monitor and control your Ark server directly from Discord.